ava-labs/etna-devnet-resources/manual_etna_evm/README.md

 This provides a good example of checking balances and transferring AVAX between C and P chains.

+> There is a bug in counting the amounts somewhere.
+Running this step 2 times would solve it.

 ### 3. 🕸️ Creating subnet

 Source code: [03_create_subnet/create.go](./03_create_subnet/create.go)